Theodore-Aryee/alx-system_engineering-devops/0x00-shell_basics/README.md

-Displaying the content list of the current directory
+Changing to users home directory